Is the crawling milestone no longer necessary for a child's development? This article provides helpful…

 While many exercises can be used to help your child’s brain and body work together, as you may have already read in our “Crossing the Midline” article, we also want to make sure our children build strong core muscles in their neck, tummy, legs, eyes, arms and fingers.
 Each body part plays a key role in triggering the brain for higher learning concepts.
 For example, I hear parents tell me that their child struggles with copying information from the chalkboard to their paper, only to find that their child has poor muscle strength in their neck and shoulders and they struggle with hand-eye coordination activities.
 They can barely do a sit-up or collapse when I ask them to lie on their back and lift their head to look at their toes.

-Another problem I am often asked about is why their child can’t attend and focus in the classroom.
+Another problem kids often struggle with is attention and focus in the classroom.
 Usually they are clumsy, they run into walls or furniture, they fidget in their chairs, lean over their desks, and they can’t process what their teacher is saying because they are focused on other distractions in the classroom.
 These can all be issues related to their vestibular system, which is their balance and coordination.
 When we see these issues, we know the child isn’t getting the movement they need to help improve their inner ear and core muscle.
 To perform well in an educational environment, kids need to strengthen their motor skills and core muscle to manipulate a writing instrument, control their eye movement to track words on a page, and calm their bodies so they can attend and focus on the instructions the teacher is giving.

-Another problem I am now seeing is that many of these children who struggle with poor core muscle and learning challenges often like video games.
+Another problem that is becoming more common is issues with core muscle due to excessive video gaming.
 While there are many video games that are educational and great for kids, too much sitting causes the muscles to become weak.

 These children are at risk of under-achieving in school, not because they aren’t bright, but because they don’t have the physical skills and core muscle strength needed to support their intelligence in the classroom.
 Plain and simply, their motor skills are under-developed.